-Carrying Value Impact of post tax profit Carrying Value 30 June 200 30 June 2009 \$'000 +17.1% \$'000 -17.1% \$'000 Financial assets Cash at bank 3 1
+Carrying Value Impact on post tax profits 30 June 2009 30 June 2009 \$'000 +17.1% \$'000 -17.1% \$'000 Financial assets Cash at bank 3 - 1

+- 29 Financial Risk Management (continued)

+- (a) Market risk (continued)

-(ii) Cash flow and fair value interest rate risk
+- (ii) Cash flow and fair value interest rate risk

-The Group's interest rate risk arises from long-term borrowings which are taken out at variable interest rates and therefore expose the Group to a cash flow risk.
+The Group's interest rate risk arises from long term borrowings which are taken out at variable interest rates and therefore expose the Group to a cash flow risk.
 The Group does not have a formal policy to fix rates on its borrowings but manages its cash flow interest rate risk by using variable to fixed interest rate swaps.
 Such interest rate swaps have the economic effect of converting borrowings from variable rates to fixed rates.
-Generally, the Group raises long-term borrowings at variable rates and swap them into fixed rates that are lower than those available if the Group borrowed at fixed rates directly.
+Generally, the Group raises long term borrowings at variable rates and swap them into fixed rates that are lower than those available if the Group borrowed at fixed rates directly.
 Under the interest rate swaps, the Group agrees with other parties to exchange, at specified intervals (mainly quarterly), the difference between fixed contract rates and variable rate interest amounts calculated by reference to the agreed notional principal amounts.
 These interest rate swaps also expose the Group to fair value risk.
 Refer to note 10 for further disclosure in relation to these interest rate swaps and the exposure to unhedged borrowings.